slimbde/Prostoi/README.md

 ## If charts draw twice at the switch to another page
 - The point is you forgot to dispose Idles or any other data in Redux.
 So it takes previous data for the first render
 - Dispose that data and blinking stops

+## REDUX
+- The benefit of using **connect** function is it wraps your `actionCreators` with ***dispatch*** function so there is no need to use `useDispatch` hook.
+However you're unable to pass any props to the component except for redux stuff

+- The benefit of using hooks to deal with redux is to avoiding using `connect` function and possibility to pass any props to the component.